 How do I choose the best social media platform for my business?

-Choosing the right social media platform
+Choosing the right social network

 Unless you have a dedicated social media team, managing each platform is simply unrealistic.